 Check Your Venting

 Make sure that your heating equipment is properly vented.
-You can do this on your own or have the technician inspect this when he or she comes for that check-up you just scheduled, right?
+You can do this on your own or have the technician inspect it.
 Leaky vent pipes can cause dangerous pollutants to fill your home.
 Dirty vents, pipes, and chimneys can also disrupt the efficiency of your system.

 Check Your Insulation